Route 4: Great North Road

 Safer crossing required, Great North Road/Bond St intersection

-Signalised crossing facilities already provided at this intersection,
+Signalised crossing facilities already provided at this intersection, however this intersection will be redesigned to improve cyclist/pedestrian facilities.

 No cycle stop box, Great North Road/Bond St intersection